endoflife-date/endoflife.date/products/neo4j.md

 ---

-> [Neo4j](https://neo4j.com/) is a high-performance graph database with
+> [Neo4j](https://neo4j.com/) is a high-performance graph database with with a friendly query
-> with a friendly query language and ACID transactions.
+> language and ACID transactions.

-Neo4j has separate policies for different versions:
+Neo4j has separate policies for different versions.

 ### [Version 4.x and below](https://neo4j.com/terms/support-terms-pre-neo4j-5/)